The Antichrist – the Ruler who will come

 |The King of the North|

 |vs. 1-3||The Persian Kings|

 |vs. 36 to 39||The Beast|

 |vs. 40 to 45||Gog, of the land of Magog|

-Jerome told us: the Jews of his day, in the 4th Century, ascribed verses 31-35 to the Romans; which is still the opinion of the Jews today, including those Jews who ascribe verses 21 – 30 to Antiochus Epiphanes, beginning with Malbim (1809-1875), as he writes in Yafeh La-Ketz.
+- the Jews of his day, ascribed verses 31-35 to the Romans (This is still the opinion of the Jews today, including those Jews who ascribe verses 21 – 30 to Antiochus Epiphanes, beginning with Malbim (1809-1875), as he writes in Yafeh La-Ketz.)

-Jerome further explained, that Porphyry, an atheist, believed verses 31 – 35 applied to Antiochus Epiphanes.
-Porphyry wrote a book called “Against the Christians,” where he tried to destroy Christianity, by proving these verses were fulfilled by Antiochus Epiphanes.
-This would destroy the prophetic basis of Christianity, and make Christ a liar, because Jesus said Daniel 11 spoke of the coming destruction of Jerusalem.
+- Porphyry, an atheist, believed that verses 24 – 35 spoke of Antiochus Epiphanes.
+Porphyry wrote a book called “Against the Christians,” in which he tried to destroy Christianity, by proving these verses were fulfilled by Antiochus Epiphanes, and had nothing to do with Christ, or the Antichrist.
+His goal was to destroy the prophetic basis of Christianity, and to make Christ a liar, because Jesus said that Daniel 11 spoke of the coming destruction of Jerusalem.